Some fun and informative insights

 Similar but different

 Taking too broad a brush to Europe would be wrong.
-There are still countries that lag behind in accessing the internet (e.g. Greece) and there are notable differences in country behaviours for social networks.
+There are still countries that lag behind in accessing the internet (e.g. Greece) and there are notable differences in country behaviours for social networks or even web design trends.

 Language also plays a huge role.
 Russian is one of the fastest growing internet languages and this is shown in its millions of users, participation in social media and the number of searches it conducts.
 English is also popular but you cannot assume that everyone is speaking or reading in it.